Everything You Need to Know About Hepatitis B

 Hepatitis B is a serious viral liver infection due to the hepatitis B virus.
 The term “hepatitis” means inflammation of the liver.
 It is a form of liver disease.

 The hepatitis B virus infects the liver, which causes harmful inflammation and impairs liver function.
-The liver is an essential organ required for hundreds of functions, such as removing waste products from the blood, controlling cholesterol production, and making clotting factors, immune substances, and bile.
+The liver is an essential organ required for hundreds of functions.
+These include removing waste products from the blood, controlling cholesterol production, and making clotting factors, immune substances, and bile.

 It starts as an acute infection that may or may not cause symptoms in adults.
-Most adults—95%—will clear the virus and recover fully from the acute phase.
+Around 90% of healthy adults will clear the virus and fully recover from the acute phase.
 Some will go on to develop a chronic infection.
-Nearly all babies who get hepatitis B during birth will also develop a chronic infection.
+However, around 90% of infants who contract hepatitis B during birth will develop a chronic infection.

 Children younger than 5 years and immunosuppressed adults tend not to show symptoms of hepatitis B infection.